deckhouse/deckhouse/candi/cloud-providers/aws/docs/LAYOUTS.md

   # If there is more than one master node, the etcd cluster will be set up automatically.
   replicas: 1
   instanceClass:
-    # type of the instance
+    # Type of the instance.
     instanceType: m5.xlarge
-    # Amazon Machine Image ID
+    # Amazon Machine Image ID.
     # AMI Catalog in the AWS console: EC2 -> AMI Catalog
     ami: ami-0caef02b518350c8b
-    # master node VM disk size
+    # Master node VM disk size.
     diskSizeGb: 30
-    # master node VM disk type to use
+    # Master node VM disk type to use.
     diskType: gp3
 nodeGroups:
   - name: mydb